TheTexta/obsidian-main/Psychology/Francis Bacon.md

-Formed ideas on modern day [[imperialism]].
+A british person, formed ideas on modern day [[imperialism]].
 Emphasised on experimentation and observation.